Constructing the extended Haagerup planar algebra: Properties of the generator

 \begin{defn} The {\em Jones-Wenzl idempotent} $f^{(n)} \in TL_{n,\pm}$ is characterized by

 where $e_1,\dots,e_{n-1}$ are the Jones projections

 \end{defn}

 The following gives a recursive definition of the Jones-Wenzl idempotents.
 We should mention that the following pictures are drawn using rectangles instead of disks, and the marked points are assumed to be on the left side of the rectangles (including the implicit bounding rectangles).
+The quantum integers $[n] = \frac{q^n-q^{-n}}{q-q^{-1}}$ which appear below are specialized at a value of $q$ such that $[2]=d$.